mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

 <tbody>
 <tr>
     <td><a href="https://commento.io/">Commento</a></td>
-    <td><a href="https://gitlab.com/commento>Open Source"</a>.
+    <td><a href="https://gitlab.com/commento">Open Source</a>.
 Hosted with Up to
-    10,000 page views per month is free.
+    50,000 page views per month for about 5$/month.
 Or DIY hosting.
+No free tier.
+    But makes promises about privacy.
 Full OAuth support, so google, etc. Integrates with Akismet.
+    Possible to integrate with your own auth system.
-    <br>[<i>Not sure what hosted vs On-premise means.
-I Don't see a way to
-    specify the page to comment linkage.</i>]
+    <br>[<i>I Don't see a way to specify the page to comment linkage.</i>]
     </td>
 </tr>
 <tr>